 That I’m still in love with her.

-And that regardless of what the future holds, I can’t stay away from her, even if it’s to protect her.
-I also know that it’s too late.
-Because I’m always too late.
+Regardless of what the future holds, I can’t stay away from her, even if it’s to protect her.
+I also know that it’s too late, because I’m always too late.
 But late or not, I have to do this.

 I need to do this.